junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 14 (Roll no. 269). (text: 6/13/2022 CR H5458-5459)
 - 2022-06-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 14 (Roll no. 269).(text: 6/13/2022 CR H5458-5459)
 - 2022-06-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-12-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-259.
+- 2022-12-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-259.
+- 2022-12-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 650.